-Some of our shareholders are not in compliance with the PRC's regulations relating to offshore investment activities by PRC residents, and as a result, currently WFOE is unable to open a new capital account with banks within China, and may be restricted from remitting funds or handling other foreign exchange businesses within China unless and until we remediate the non-compliance.
+Some of our shareholders are not in compliance with the PRC's regulations relating to offshore investment activities by PRC residents.
+As a result, these shareholders may be subject to penalties themselves, and WFOE may be unable to open a new capital account with relevant banks within China according to their internal control policies and may be restricted from remitting funds or handling other foreign exchange businesses within China unless and until we remediate the non-compliance.